ProtopiaTech/workshop-apim-en/apimanagement-7.md

 - Open the Calculator API 'Code View'
 - Add the inbound policy to validate that JWT is valid and that the claim 'admin' exists
 - Invoke the API - with Authorization header as above ... should get a 200 success
-- Amend the policy with a claim name that doesnt exist e.g. 'adminx'
+- Amend the policy with a claim name that doesn't exist e.g. 'adminx'
 - Invoke the API - with Authorization header as above ... should get a 401 Unauthorized error

 ```xml